Criminology and Criminal Justice, B.A.

 Curriculum Overview

 SLU's criminology and criminal justice curriculum covers a wide array of topics including theories of crime, criminal justice ethics, law enforcement, corrections, legal procedures and criminal justice research.
-In addition, students tailor the major to their individual needs and interests by selecting from elective courses focused on criminal justice systems and those examining the nature of crime.
+In addition, students tailor the major to their individual needs and interests by selecting from elective courses.

 The B.A. in Criminology and Criminal Justice requires a minimum of 120 credits for graduation.
 The program offers coursework that provides students with a foundation for understanding the causes and correlates of crime and the systems that respond to criminal and delinquent behavior.
 The program’s unique focus on human justice supports students’ understanding of the humanity of all who are involved in the justice system including victims, offenders and practitioners.
 Through rigorous academic coursework, students become educated consumers of information and research that can be applied to justice settings.
 Community-based experiential learning opportunities train students to be effective and transformative practitioners and citizens.
 Through the integration of scholarship and community-engaged service, students become aware of issues related to human and social justice in an increasingly diverse and globalized world.